michele13/LFS/README.md

 My personal modifications to the BLFS (http://www.linuxfromscratch.org/blfs/) book with the goals to:

-* remove packages I think don't add much value but complicate instructions a lot like, for example: desktop environments, Java, GTK+3, D-Bus, PulseAudio, GObject introspection, Linux-PAM and similar
+* remove packages I think don't add much value but complicate instructions significantly, like for example: desktop environments, Java, GTK+3, D-Bus, PulseAudio, GObject introspection, Linux-PAM and similar

-* remove additional documentation installation (except man pages) since I read it online anyways
+* remove additional documentation installation since I read it online anyways

 * remove testing and debugging instructions as I don't find it that useful

+* remove package dependencies only used for building additional documentation, example programs or testing

 * add a bunch of packages I regularly compile but don't want to place the burden of maintainance on the official book editors.